andresgbecerra/co-induction-anguar/Interview/MySelf.md

 [Back](#content)
 # Sell Yourself
- - `In my previous position, I worked late into the night fixing bugs reported by the customer that affected the production environment and delayed the ongoing sprint development.
+ - `In my previous position, I worked late into the night fixing bugs reported by the client that affected the production environment and delayed the ongoing sprint development.
 I even learned to design in Figma to help the design team build the templates when they were behind schedule.`

 [Back](#content)
 # What are your Strengths